stormchaserroleplaying/stormchaserRPG/Equipment/WeaponTableGlossary.md

 ### Close
 If the target of an attack with a close weapon is grappled, double the number of weapon dice rolled for the attack's damage.

-The close weapon property includes the effects of the finesse and light weapon properties.

 ### Concealed
 Weapons with the Concealed property can be hidden from plain sight until wielded or used.
 You can use your Dexterity (Sleight of Hand) skill to hide the weapon.